-- Chairing a stream at the Learning Disability Today conference. - Chairing a stream on 'Neurodiversity' at the Centre for Disability Research Conference at Lancaster University in September 2018. - A PARC 'fringe' event partnering Scottish Autism's 50th Anniversary Conference in 2018. - We also ran our own participatory research conferences at London South Bank University (LSBU) in 2018 and 2019.
+- Chairing a stream at the Learning Disability Today conference. - Chairing a stream on 'Neurodiversity' at the Centre for Disability Research Conference at Lancaster University in September 2018. - A PARC 'fringe' event partnering Scottish Autism's 50th Anniversary Conference in 2018. - We also ran our own participatory research conferences at London South Bank University (LSBU) in 2018 and 2019, with another coming this year on 7th June 2021.